ICarvalho/nfvpysim/README.md

 # nfvpysim - NFV Python Simulator for SFC

 nfvpysim is a Python-based discrete-event simulator used to assess VNF placement schemes in Service Function Chaining.
+The simulator was built to validate the use of Higher-Order Dependencies as the basis of a VNF placement scheme.